kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

-﻿---
+---
 search:
   exclude: true
 title: Configuration Management with Kora
 summary: Learn how to bind HOCON configuration to type-safe interfaces, separate required and optional values, and reuse one config shape across multiple integrations
+description: "Step-by-step type-safe HOCON configuration for a Kora 2.0 service: the io.koraframework:config-hocon artifact, HoconConfigModule, @ConfigSource for an application section, @ConfigMapper plus ConfigValueMapper.mapOrThrow for a reusable library shape, @Tag to bind one config type to several paths, required ${VAR} and optional ${?VAR} substitutions, HOCON object reuse and include, config.resource and config.file selection, and the generated config mapper and module sources."
+agent:
+  use_when: "Use this file for questions about typed HOCON configuration in a Kora 2.0 service: io.koraframework:config-hocon, HoconConfigModule, @ConfigSource, @ConfigMapper, ConfigValueMapper with map and mapOrThrow, Config.get, @Tag for two instances of one config type, required values versus @Nullable and default methods, ${APP_VERSION} and ${?APP_NAME} substitutions, HOCON object reuse and include, -Dconfig.resource and -Dconfig.file, and generated $Type_ConfigValueMapper sources."
-tags: configuration, hocon, configsource, configvalueextractor
+tags: configuration, hocon, configsource, configmapper
 ---

 # HOCON Configuration Management with Kora { #hocon-configuration-management-kora }

 This guide introduces type-safe configuration with Kora and HOCON.
-It covers how configuration records are extracted from `application.conf`, how required and optional values are represented in Java code, and how reusable config fragments can be injected into multiple components without duplicating the whole block.
+It covers how configuration values are mapped from `application.conf` into typed interfaces, how required and optional values are represented in Java and Kotlin code, and how one reusable config shape can be bound to several sections without duplicating the whole block.
 You will also see how environment variables and printed runtime output make resolved configuration easy to inspect.

 ===! ":fontawesome-brands-java: `Java`"